RobotJungle/iLQGameSolver.jl/README.md

     cd ~/.julia/dev
 ```

-Open the Julia REPL, enter the package manager using `]`, and run the following command to clone code
+Open the Julia REPL, enter the package manager using `]`, and run the following command to clone the code
 ```bash
     dev https://github.com/itsahmedkhalil/iLQGameSolver.jl.git
 ```